christofolo/christofolo.github.io/musictheory.md

 Before we discuss the names of the notes, remember this important fact: there are only 12 note names.
 There's something that we need to discuss first before we get into those 12 note names&emdash;The Major Scale.

+Practice Exercises:

+1. Play each open string and also play its "lighter shade" at the 12th fret on the same string.
+2. Play any note and find its "lighter shade" at exactly 12 frets higher.
+For example, play the 1st fret on the E string and then play the 13th fret.
+3. Use your ear to find the "ligher shade. on the next string.
+For example, play the low E string.
+Can you find its "lighter shade" note on the A string?

 ## Part 2: The Major Scale is a palette of 7 "colors"

 ![ ]({{ site.baseurl }}/images/221-2221.png){: .mx-auto.d-block :}